 17. Attic Insulation

 Heating is responsible for more than 75% of the energy consumption of the average Canadian household and around half of that heat loss is happening because the attic is poorly insulated.
-The recommended depth of insulation is around 14 feet.
+The recommended depth of insulation is around 14 inches.
 A well-insulated attic will save you about a third of your heating costs.

 17. Choose natural insulation

 Natural insulation materials include hemp, cellulose, wood fiber and grass.
 Many of them are biodegradable and safe to handle unlike traditional insulation made from fibreglass.
 Many of the natural ones listed here also help to control humidity in the home by absorbing moisture when it’s humid and releasing it when the air is dryer.
 When it comes to large projects like insulation it’s best to talk to an expert.

 18. Double glaze your windows